-In May 2011, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update 2011-04, Fair Value Measurement (Topic 820) - Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS (ASU 2011-04).
+In May 2011, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update 2011-04, Fair Value Measurement (Topic 820) - Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS (ASU 2011-04).
 ASU 2011-04 represents the converged guidance of the FASB and the International Accounting Standards Board on fair value measurement.
 The guidance clarifies certain existing requirements and changes certain principles to achieve convergence between U.S. GAAP and IFRS.
 ASU 2011-04 also expands the disclosures for fair value measurements.
 ASU 2011-04 is effective for interim and annual periods beginning after December 15, 2011.
-The Company does not anticipate the adoption of this guidance will have a material impact on its consolidated financial statements.
+The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.

-In June 2011, the FASB issued Accounting Standards Update 2011-05, Presentation of Comprehensive Income (ASU 2011-05).
+In June 2011, the FASB issued Accounting Standards Update 2011-05, Comprehensive Income (Topic 220) - Presentation of Comprehensive Income (ASU 2011-05).
 ASU 2011-05 amends guidance on the presentation of comprehensive income to require entities to report components of comprehensive income in either a continuous statement of comprehensive income or two separate but consecutive statements.
+This accounting standards update impacted our disclosures only, and did not have any impact on our financial condition, results of operations or liquidity.
+The disclosures required by this accounting standards update are presented in the Consolidated Statements of Comprehensive Income.

-In addition, an entity is required to present on the face of the financial statements reclassification adjustments for items that are reclassified from other comprehensive income to net income in the statement(s) where the components of net income and the components of other comprehensive income are presented.
-In December 2011, the FASB issued an update to this guidance, Accounting Standards Update 2011-12, Comprehensive Income (Topic 220) - Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05 (ASU 2011-12), which defers the effective date for the presentation of reclassification of items out of accumulated other comprehensive income to some future period.
-Except for the presentation of reclassification adjustments, the provisions of this guidance are effective for interim and annual periods beginning after December 15, 2011.
-The Company does not anticipate the adoption of this guidance will have a material impact on its consolidated financial statements.
+In February 2013, the FASB issued Accounting Standards Update 2013-02, Comprehensive Income (Topic 220) - Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income (ASU 2013-02).
+The amendments require an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
+ASU 2013-02 is effective for interim and annual reporting periods beginning on or after December 15, 2012.
+An entity should provide the required disclosures retrospectively for all comparative periods presented.
+As this accounting standard only requires enhanced disclosure, the adoption of this standard will not impact the Company's consolidated financial position, results of operations or cash flows.

 In September 2011, the FASB issued Accounting Standards Update 2011-08, Intangibles - Goodwill and Other (Topic 350) - Testing Goodwill for Impairment (ASU 2011-08).
 ASU 2011-08 amends guidance on the testing of goodwill for impairment to reduce complexity and costs by allowing an entity the option to make a qualitative evaluation about the likelihood of goodwill impairment to determine whether it should calculate the fair value of a reporting unit.
 ASU 2011-08 is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
-The Company does not anticipate the adoption of this guidance will have a material impact on its consolidated financial statements.
+The Company adopted this guidance for the year ended December 31, 2012 and elected to perform the two-step quantitative approach.